The World’s Best First Class Airline Lounges

 Qatar Airways first class lounge bedroom

-The lounge also has a spa including a jacuzzi, though use of the spa comes at a cost.
-Still, it’s nice to have access to such amenities.
+The lounge also has a spa including a jacuzzi.
+While use of the jacuzzi is free, spa treatments come at an extra cost.

 How to access this lounge: You must be flying Qatar Airways first class same day (regional first class flights are eligible), or it’s possible to buy access to the lounge for 600QAR (~165USD) per person when flying Qatar Airways business class.